eliseekn/portfolio/README.md

-# My personal website
+# My portfolio

-Made with React.js and TailwindCSS
+Made with Vite, Vue.js and TailwindCSS
-Built with Vite